Women's History Month

 Erin Taylor was born in Whittier, California, in 1999.
 When she was 17, she moved to Salt Lake City, Utah, to attend college.
 Always creative and hard working, she juggled…

+Article updated November 2025.
 Before her passing from ALS in 2020, Gayle Garner Roski described watercolor as a “medium of magic.”
-Gayle once explained she loved “watercolors because they have a way of being…
+Gayle once explained she loved “watercolors because they have…

 With a heavy heart, we share the sad news that Lorene Lee, a beloved mother, wife, friend, and passionate ALS advocate, died on October 16, 2024.
 It was in November…